 To explain the difference of strategy vs tactics let’s take a look at some examples.
 The most common strategy is probably the “build vs buy vs do nothing” strategy.
 This can be applied to nearly everything that you do within your business.

-- You can buy – outsource it. (you can get services to help you with ANYTHING if you look hard enough)
+- Buy – outsource it. (you can get services to help you with ANYTHING if you look hard enough)

 - Do nothing – should you even be doing it (this is a place where “shiny object syndrome” gets in a business owners way.
 If it doesn’t add value or revenue DON’T DO IT!)